Ole Gunnar Solskjær: Molde

 On 9 November 2010, Solskjær signed a four-year contract with the Norwegian club Molde to take over as manager, where he played prior to moving to Manchester United.
 Solskjær continued as Manchester United Reserves manager until January 2011, when he took over at Molde for the start of the new season.
 On 18 March 2011, Molde played their first league game under Solskjær and suffered an embarrassing 3–0 defeat to newly promoted Sarpsborg 08.
 They played their first home game of the season on 3 April, where despite coming from 1–0 down to lead 2–1 they were held to a 2–2 draw by league leaders Tromsø.
 Molde's first goal under Solskjær was scored in this game, by Senegalese striker Pape Paté Diouf.
 On 17 April 2011, Solskjær won his first Tippeligaen game at Molde with the 3–2 home win over Stabæk.
-On Molde's 100 years anniversary on 19 June 2011, Solskjær led the team to a 2–0 victory over Sogndal and the top of the Tippeligaen.
+On Molde's 100-year anniversary on 19 June 2011, Solskjær led the team to a 2–0 victory over Sogndal and the top of the Tippeligaen.
 On 30 October 2011, Solskjær won the Tippeligaen with Molde in his first year as manager for the team.
 On 18 May 2012, Molde gave Aston Villa permission to discuss their vacant managerial role with Solskjær, following the sacking of Alex McLeish.
 However, Solskjær decided to remain with Molde to avoid disrupting his family after they had settled back in Norway.
 On 11 November 2012, Solskjær's team, Molde, won the Tippeligaen for the second consecutive year after they beat Hønefoss 1–0, whilst their closest title challengers, Strømsgodset lost 2–1 away to Sandnes Ulf.
 In 2013, Molde suffered a tough season opening with only 7 points in the first 11 matches.
 Under the guidance of Solskjær, Molde managed to recover and at the end of the season the team finished in sixth place with 44 points in 30 matches.
 On 24 November 2013, Molde beat Rosenborg 4–2 in the 2013 Norwegian Football Cup final to win the Norwegian Football Cup for the third time in the club's history, thus securing a place in the 2014–15 Europa League qualifiers.